 \subsection{Background and motivation}

 Hyper-K\"ahler manifolds are a well-studied class of K\"ahler manifolds.
-Their interest originates from the Beauville--Bogomolov decomposition Theorem which shows that hyper-K\"ahler manifolds form building blocks for K\"ahler manifolds with trivial first Chern class.
+Interest in them originates Beauville--Bogomolov decomposition Theorem which shows that they are building blocks for K\"ahler manifolds with torsion first Chern class.
 Despite having a well-developed general theory, culminating in Verbitsky's Global Torelli Theorem \cite{verbitsky13}, few examples are known.
-Moreover, all the known examples arise, up to deformation, from moduli spaces of sheaves on K3 (or Abelian) surfaces \cite{ogrady97, Yoshioka_main}, or desingularizations of such \cite{ogrady99, ogrady03}.
+Moreover, all known examples arise, up to deformation, from smooth moduli spaces of sheaves on K3 (or Abelian) surfaces \cite{ogrady97, Yoshioka_main}, or desingularizations of singular moduli spaces \cite{ogrady99, ogrady03}.

 In a quest to generalize to higher dimensions the properties of vector bundles on K3 surfaces, which allow for the rich geometry of their moduli spaces, O'Grady \cite{ogrady22} introduced the notion of modular sheaves.
 A torsion-free sheaf $F$ on a \HK manifold $X$ is called modular if its discriminant satisfies a certain numerical condition, see Definition \ref{def:modular}.